apluslms/aplus-manual/rst_guide/advanced_syntax.rst

 Structural elements
 --------------------

 Toctree
 .......

 Toctree stands for "Table of Content Tree", and it is perhaps one of the most important directives for creating navigable content.
 This directive allows to organise and include the files that are going to be part of the course.
-Therefore, the files that are not included in any toctree directive will not be  rendered and therefore, will not be visible in the web browser.
+Therefore, the files that are not included in any toctree directive will not be  rendered and therefore, will not be visible in the web site.

 The toctree directive can point to other toctree directives and thus create the tree structure of the files.
-Typically, each course has an ``index.rst`` file with the toctree directive which points to all the modules ``index.rst`` files.
-Subsequently, each module ``index.rst`` file point to the chapters of the course.
-This grouping allows to have a tree structure in the course content and organize the course more logically. :ref:`The image below <toctree-visualization>` shows the folder structure Aplus manual of the  manual and the way it is rendered in the web browser.
-The ``index.rst`` file located in the line 2 contains the ``toctree`` with all the modules of the course, while the ``index.rst`` files presented in lines 3, 9, 16 and 22 contain the ``index.rst`` files with the ``toctree`` that points each chapter inside such module.
+Typically, each course has an ``index.rst`` file with the toctree directive which points to each module's ``index.rst`` file.
+Subsequently, each module ``index.rst`` file points to the chapters of the module.
+This grouping allows to have a tree structure in the course content and organize the course more logically.
+:ref:`The image below <toctree-visualization>` shows the directory structure of the Aplus manual and the way it is rendered in the web browser.
+The ``index.rst`` file located in the line 2 contains the ``toctree`` with all the modules of the course, while the ``index.rst`` files presented in lines 5, 12, 18, 21 and 24 contain the ``index.rst`` files with the ``toctree`` directives that point to each chapter inside the module.

 .. div:: row contrast-tree
   :name: toctree-visualization